| |

 pin image for phrases you hear in Wales, sayings in South Wales

-Now you’ve got the lingo, find a Place to Stay in South Wales:
+Now you’ve got the cute Welsh phrases down, find a Place to Stay in South Wales:

 Booking.com